kevincharm/kate/README.md

 ## Powers of Tau

 For each coefficient of any polynomial that we want to commit, we need an unrelated generator for which we don't know the discrete logarithm.
-For this, we use the $\tau^i \mathbb{G}_1$ and $\tau^i \mathbb{G}_2$ generators from the Perpetual Powers of Tau trusted setup.
+To achieve this, we use the $\tau^i \mathbb{G}_1$ and $\tau^i \mathbb{G}_2$ generators from the [Perpetual Powers of Tau](https://github.com/privacy-scaling-explorations/perpetualpowersoftau) trusted setup.

 ## References